aharpervc/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 * pdf-height -  pdf height
 * landscape - the document orientation

+Note that all these parameters can be set through the config.
+The whole list of the parameters and how to set through config them can be found on the <a href="https://github.com/AnyChart/export-server">AnyChart Export Server page</a>.

 ## How to Set the Path to PhantomJS
 As it was mentioned before, export server needs PhantomJS.
 If you have installed it somewhere different from the default or you've got Windows OS, check the place where Phantom JS is installed and set the right path for the export server.
 Like this: